global-asp/asp-source/en/0276_big-blue-bus.md

 They complained
 because the bus
 was late.
-“Has the bus
+"Has the bus
-left us?”
+left us?"
 they asked.

 ##